-To fulfil the requirement regarding emergency power as mentioned in the first through third subsections, the standards NS-EN ISO 13702 Chapter 9 and Appendix C.1, NORSOK S-001 Chapter 18 and IMO 1989 MODU CODE Chapter 5 should be used, with the following addition: emergency power consumers should be limited to equipment that contributes to maintaining the facility's integrity in an emergency situation.
+To fulfil the requirement regarding emergency power as mentioned in the first through third subsections, the standards NS-EN ISO 13702 Chapter 9 and Appendix C.1, NORSOK S-001 Chapter 18 and IMO 2009 MODU CODE Chapter 5 should be used, with the following addition: emergency power consumers should be limited to equipment that contributes to maintaining the facility's integrity in an emergency situation.
+The NORSOK R-002 standard Chapter 5.15 should be used for lifting equipment.